aritraroy/UltimateAndroidReference/README.md

 * [CircleImageView](https://github.com/hdodenhof/CircleImageView) - A circular ImageView for Android
 * [DiagonalLayout](https://github.com/florent37/DiagonalLayout) - With Diagonal Layout explore new styles and approaches on material design
 * [DialogPlus](https://github.com/orhanobut/dialogplus) - Advanced dialog solution for Android
+* [Epoxy](https://github.com/airbnb/epoxy) - Epoxy is an Android library for building complex screens in a RecyclerView
 * [Litho](https://github.com/facebook/litho) - A declarative framework for building efficient UIs on Android
 * [Material Dialogs](https://github.com/afollestad/material-dialogs) - A beautiful, fluid, and customizable dialogs API
 * [Material Drawer](https://github.com/mikepenz/MaterialDrawer) - The flexible, easy to use, all in one drawer library for your Android project